Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Results

 We compared our findings with those of previous studies, such as \citet{Genzel2017, Ubler2018, Drew2018, Genzel2020, Genzel2022, Bouche2022}, and \citet{KURVS}, as shown by the different markers in Figure~\ref{fig:FdmRe}.
 Our results are in full agreement with \citet{Bouche2022, Drew2018}, and a few galaxies of \citet{Genzel2020, Genzel2022} and \citet{KURVS}.
 However, we observe that the majority of \citet{Genzel2022}, \citet{Genzel2020}, and \citet{Genzel2017} are baryon-dominated, including a galaxy of \citet{Ubler2018}.
 Specifically, the very massive galaxies studied in \citet{Genzel2020} and \citet{Genzel2022} are dark matter deficient, which contrasts with our findings, where majority of galaxies in the same mass range have $\sim 30\% - 58\%$ dark matter, except two.
 However, we cannot draw any concrete conclusions due to the limited number of data points and their large uncertainties.
+Nevertheless, to aid the reader and facilitate a visual comparison between studies, we include horizontal histograms corresponding to each dataset along the y-axis of Figure~\ref{fig:FdmRe}, illustrating the degree of agreement or discrepancy.

 Next, we cross-matched KMOS$^{\rm 3D}$ sample and the galaxies studied in \cite{Genzel2020}, resulting in the identification of only two overlapping systems: GS4\_05881 ($z=0.99$) and GS4\_43501 ($z=1.61$).
 These systems are represented by black squares in Figure~\ref{fig:FdmRe}.
 According to \cite{Genzel2020}, the reported dark matter fractions within $R_{\rm e}$ for these two systems are $f_{_{\rm DM}} (<R_{\rm e}) = 0.64$ and $0.19$, respectively, shown by pink hexagons.
 While our estimates are about $0.98$ and $0.55$, respectively, i.e. $\sim$ 1.5 and 3 times higher than the estimates reported in \cite{Genzel2020}.
 This difference is most likely attributed to the distinct kinematic modeling and pressure support corrections implemented in this work, quantified and reported previously in \citet{GS21a, GS21b}.
 Moreover, it is noticeable that the stellar masses of these objects reported in \citet{Genzel2020} are marginally higher than those in the present study.
 This discrepancy arises because we employ photometric stellar masses, whereas \citet{Genzel2020} utilizes dynamically mass-modeled (best-fit) stellar masses.